-Sometimes I don’t feel I have the right to complain about side effects I still have from my cancer treatment and now from my adjuvant treatment as well.
-I realize that my friends living with metastatic disease would love to be in my shoes.
+Sometimes, I don’t feel I have the right to complain about side effects and collateral damage from my initial cancer treatment and ongoing endocrine therapy as well.
+I realize my friends living with metastatic disease would love to be in my shoes.
 They would love to be NED.
 I realize they put up with horrendous side effects day in and day out and willingly do so hoping to add months and years to their lives.
 They hope and pray more treatment options will be available to them when their present one stops working.
 Side effects mean something entirely different to them.

 It’s true, in comparison my issues are minor.

 On the other hand, I also know these same amazing individuals living with mets are some of the most understanding and compassionate people I know.
 Most would never think of discouraging me from speaking out about my less dire issues, or anything else for that matter.
 In fact, these very people are often the most supportive of all.
 They get it like no one else gets it.

 My friends with mets inspire me to speak up about my issues.
 They inspire me to speak up about a lot of things.

 So yes, I did feel the unspoken message in that doctor’s words was: Maybe you shouldn’t complain about your lingering side effects.
 Maybe you should just suck it up and be grateful that you’re alive.

 And this post is not meant to be a criticism of that doctor.
 Okay, maybe it is a little bit.